Among the Sleep: Plot

-There is a knock at the front door that Zoey does not react to; instead, she continues crying.
-When David goes to the door, it opens and reveals a glowing white light.
-Justin is heard talking to David, remarking on Teddy's broken arm, stating that he can fix him.
-It is implied that Justin gains full custody of his child after this.
+There is a knock at the front door that the mother does not react to like she did before; instead, she continues to sob.
+When the toddler goes to the door, it opens and reveals a glowing white light.
+The father is heard talking to the toddler, remarking on Teddy's broken arm, stating that he can fix him.
+It is implied that the father wins full custody of the toddler after the game ends.

 Prologue

-An expansion level available through downloadable content is set before the events of the main story, again told from David's point of view.
-David is wandering through a winter environment and finds five dolls surrounding a light that breaks, sending David to a house different from the one shown in the main story.
-David is required to locate and thaw the five dolls that are frozen due to the freezing wind from outside coming through the open windows, which involves closing the windows and using music and TV to free them.
-Throughout the house, bright flashback figures of David's parents are shown arguing due to Zoey's alcohol abuse because she felt neglected for taking care of David by herself while Justin was working all day to gain enough money to support themselves and their child, one flashback shows that he hits her when she collapses to the floor (implying he was protecting David from Zoey's drunken state, resulting of the divorce).
-Along the way, David encounters Harald from the main story (the one that appeared in the living room but has a different form) and a living furnace monster named Hons in the basement.
-Once David finds all of the dolls, including the rabbit one found outside the house after it has fallen from a window, Zoey is seen taking David before going away in depression, implying that the house is Justin's house and that Zoey is taking David to the house seen in the main story, leaving the doll out in the cold.
+An expansion level available through downloadable content is set before the events of the main story, again told from the toddler's point of view.
+The toddler is wandering through a winter environment and finds five dolls surrounding a light that breaks, sending the player to a house different from the one shown in the main story.
+The player is required to locate and thaw the five dolls that are frozen due to the freezing wind from outside coming through the open windows, which involves closing the windows and using music and TV to free them.
+Throughout the house, bright flashback figures of the toddler's parents are shown arguing due to the mother's alcohol abuse because she felt neglected for taking care of the toddler by herself while her husband was working all day to gain enough money to support themselves and their child, one flashback shows that he hits her when she collapses to the floor (implying he was protecting the toddler from the mother's drunken state, resulting of the divorce).
+Along the way, the toddler encounters monsters from the main story, and a furnace monster in the basement.
+Once the player finds all of the dolls, including the rabbit one found outside the house after it has fallen from a window, the mother is seen taking the toddler before going away in depression, implying that the house is her husband's house and that the mother is taking the toddler to the house seen in the main story, leaving the doll out in the cold.